bbcmicrobit/micropython/docs/devguide/hexformat.rst

 This applies to MicroPython for the micro:bit V2, the source of which can be found here: `microbit-foundation/micropython-microbit-v2 <https://github.com/microbit-foundation/micropython-microbit-v2>`_.

-This is a port of MicroPython to the micro:bit which uses the CODAL as the underlying target platform.
+This is a port of MicroPython to the micro:bit which uses CODAL as the underlying target platform.

 After cloning this repository update the submodules::